Since 1 July 2023, there have been 8 successful convictions resulting from Commission investigations.

 Operation Angelo

-A former Department of Home Affairs employee was sentenced for abuse of public office, unauthorised disclosure of official information, and unauthorised access to Home Affairs records of or for her family, friends, associates and tenants, over an extended period of time.
+A former Department of Home Affairs employee was convicted and sentenced for abuse of public office, unauthorised disclosure of official information, and unauthorised access to Home Affairs records of and for their family, friends, associates and tenants, over an extended period of time.

 Operation Roe